 The City will also provide \$37,611in CHDO set-aside HOME funds to designated CHDOs to construct, sell, and/or rent affordable housing units to LMI households.
 These funds may be combined with additional available HOME funds as projects warrant.
-The City will utilize a total of \$90,000 in HOME funds to provide direct-subsidy assistance in the form of zero percent deferred second mortgages towards down payment and closing cost for four (4) eligible homebuyers for principal reduction to increase buyer's affordability to purchase a home.
+The City will utilize a total of \$60,000 in HOME funds to provide direct-subsidy assistance in the form of zero percent deferred second mortgages towards down payment and closing cost for at least three (3) eligible homebuyers for principal reduction to increase buyer's affordability to purchase a home.